ELF-Lab/OjibweMorph/xfst/README.md

 - _PrefixMInsertion_: Optionally insert "m" after "ni" if whatever appears to the right starts with "b" (derives "nim-")
 - _PrefixNInsertion_: Optionally insert "n" after "ni" if whatever appears to the right starts with "d", "j", z", "zh", or "g".

-In dependent nouns, the rules are a little different:
+In dependent nouns, the rules are a little different.
+For the first and second person prefixes, we get "n" and "g" before vowels, and "gi" and "ni" before consonants.
+The third person prefix alternates between "w" before "ii", "o" before consonants, and null before "oo".
+The following rules account for this:

 - _DepPrefixIInsertion_: Insert "i" after "n" or "g" if whatever to the right is a consonant (derives "ni" and "gi")
 - _DepPrefixWtoO_: change "w" to "o" if whatever to the right is a consonant (derives "o")
 - _DepPrefixWDeletion_: delete "w" if whatever to the right starts with "o" or "oo" (derives null third person prefix)

-The person prefixes also trigger a lengthening process:
+The person prefixes in the verbs in particular also trigger a lengthening process:

 - *prefixOLengthening:* If a stem/preverb starting with "o" is immediately preceded by a person prefix, lengthen "o" to "oo" (and the "d" form of prefix shows up, like normal).